nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `LoveBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use Case: List All Dates

+**Main Success Scenario (MSS):**

+1. User requests to list all dates.
+2. LoveBook shows a list of dates.

+**Extensions:**

+2a.
+The list is empty.

+- Use case ends.

 #### Use Case: Add a Date

 **Main Success Scenario (MSS):**

 1. User requests to add a new date to the LoveBook.
-2. LoveBook prompts the user to provide the date's details, including name, age number, and gender.
+2. LoveBook prompts the user to provide the date's details, including name, age, gender, height, income and horoscope.
 3. User enters the required details.
 4. LoveBook validates the input.
 5. LoveBook adds the new date to the LoveBook.
 6. LoveBook displays a confirmation message.

+    Use case ends. <br>

 **Extensions:**

-2a.
-User cancels the operation.

-- Use case ends.

 4a.
-The input is invalid (e.g., missing name or an invalid gender height).
+The input is invalid (e.g., invalid gender, height, horoscope).

 - LoveBook shows an error message.
 - User is prompted to re-enter the details.
-- Use case resumes at step 3.
+- Use case resumes at step 2.

-#### Use Case: Search for a Date
+#### Use Case: Finding a Date

 **Main Success Scenario (MSS):**

 1. User requests to search for a date in the LoveBook.
-2. LoveBook prompts the user to enter a search query (e.g., name or age number).
+2. LoveBook prompts the user to enter a search query by name.
-3. User enters the search query.
+3. User enters the necessary command.
 4. LoveBook performs a search based on the query.
 5. LoveBook displays a list of dates matching the search query.

+Use case ends. <br>

 **Extensions:**